 How Is a Botox Procedure Done?

 Getting Botox takes only a few minutes and doesn't require anesthesia.
 Botox is injected with a fine needle into specific muscles with only minor discomfort.
-It generally takes three to seven days to take full effect, and it is best to avoid alcohol starting at least one week before the procedure.
+It generally takes three to fourteen days to take full effect, and it is best to avoid alcohol starting at least one week before the procedure.
 You should also stop taking aspirin and anti-inflammatory medications two weeks before treatment to reduce bruising.

 How Long Does a Botox Injection Last?